-- adhere to SAST's intimate care guidelines; - make other staff aware of the task being undertaken; - explain to the child what is happening; - consult with colleagues where any variation from the agreed procedure or care plan is necessary and record the justification, sharing the information with parents.

-4.21.2 A detailed Intimate Care Policy has been produced for schools within SAST which should be referred to for further detail.
+- Adhere to SAST's Intimate Care policy; - Make other staff aware of the task being undertaken; - Explain to the child what is happening; - Consult with colleagues where any variation from the agreed procedure or care plan is necessary and record the justification, sharing the information with parents. - A detailed Intimate Care Policy has been produced for schools within SAST which should be referred to for further detail.

-4.22 Photography, videos and other creative arts
+4.23 Photography, videos and other creative arts

-- 4.22.1 Many school activities involve recording images, but the use of such images needs careful consideration and handling.
-In particular, children who may have been abused in this way may feel threatened by the use of photography and filming. - 4.22.2 The use of any images of children for publicity purposes will also require the appropriate consent of the individual concerned and their legal guardians.
+- Many school activities involve recording images, but the use of such images needs careful consideration and handling.
+In particular, children who may have been abused in this way may feel threatened by the use of photography and filming. - The use of any images of children for publicity purposes will also require the appropriate consent of the individual concerned and their legal guardians.